 Before he joined the coaching ranks, Thompson enjoyed a 14-year playing career, which included 121 NHL games and over 900 professional contests.
 The Calgary, AB native was originally drafted by the Los Angeles Kings in the second round (39th overall) of the 1989 NHL Entry Draft.

 Eric Boguniecki - Assistant Coach

-Eric Boguniecki was named assistant coach of the Bridgeport Sound Tigers on July 12, 2011 and enters his eighth season in that capacity, including his sixth year under head coach Brent Thompson.
+Eric Boguniecki was named assistant coach of the Bridgeport Sound Tigers on July 12, 2011 and entered his ninth season in that capacity in 2019-20, including his seventh year under head coach Brent Thompson.
 Boguniecki and Thompson previously teamed up in Bridgeport during the 2011-12 season, when the Sound Tigers posted a 41-26-3-6 regular season record to win the Northeast Division for the second division title in team history.